gitkraken/gitkraken-client-docs/gitkraken-client/teams.md

 ---

 title: Teams
-description: Working with Teams in GitKraken Client.
+description: Working with Teams in GitKraken Desktop.
 taxonomy:
     category: gitkraken-client

 ---

-GitKraken Client users with <a href="https://www.gitkraken.com/git-client/pricing">Pro, Teams, or Enterprise Cloud</a> accounts can use the Teams feature to group users within an Organization.
+GitKraken Desktop users with <a href="https://www.gitkraken.com/git-client/pricing">Pro, Teams, or Enterprise Cloud</a> accounts can use the Teams feature to group users within an Organization.

 Teams can be utilized for:
 - The [Team View](/gitkraken-client/working-with-repositories/team-view/) - see what branches and files others are working on and detect potential conflcits.